 Anatomy of an Ulcer

-- H. pylori bacteria can live in the stomach because they produce an enzyme that stops the corrosive effects of stomach acid.
+- The bacteria can live in the stomach because they attach to cells and produce an enzyme that stops the corrosive effects of stomach acid.

-- H. pylori's spiral shape allows it to get into the protective mucous layers of both the stomach and the duodenum.
+- The bacteria damages the protective mucous layers of both the stomach and the duodenum.

-- Not everyone who harbors the H. pylori bacteria will develop an ulcer.
+- Not everyone who has the bacteria will develop an ulcer.

-- Being infected with H.pylori is a risk factor for developing stomach cancer.
+- Being infected with the bacteria is also a risk factor for developing stomach cancer.

 - Internal bleeding